Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Conclusion

-Although you can make a good shot of espresso with any type of beans, there are a few qualities you should look out for to make the best espresso possible.
+Although you can make a good shot of espresso with any type of beans, there are a few key qualities to look for to make the best espresso possible.

-First, you should try to steer clear from light roast coffee as they tend to age faster.
+First, try to steer clear of light roast coffee, as it tends to age more quickly.

 Also, avoid single-origin coffee as its flavors can change quite quickly.
 Instead, opt for a multi-origin blend for a more consistent flavor.